eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

 I would likely need help with the following tasks:

 - Technical implementation details of how to handle redirects
+- I may need some help with updating the side navigation.
 - Investigation of if there's a way to automate changing the internal link paths

 <!--